compono/idibu-api/webservices/applicant-management/cv-upload-parsing.md

 <p>Use the job id and reference to define which job the applicant will be attached to, these are required fields.</p>
 <p>Don&#39;t worry if you can&#39;t supply email or first/last names, we&#39;ll try to grab those from the CV itself.</p>
 <p>Please note that CV contents should be base64 encoded, file name shouldn&#39;t contain any extra symbols. <br />
-You can also specify application`s source, subject and body of what would normally be applicant's incoming email.</p>
+You can also specify application`s source, subject and body of what would normally be applicant's incoming email.<br />
+Please note that this will upload the CV and trigger applicant forwarding as email as if this CV arrived directly from Job board.
+If you'd like to just upload the CV to idibu without emailing a copy to the consultants (provided your aptrack is set like this) please use add-cv-old call to webservice rather then add-cv.</p>
 <div>
 <h1 class="p3">Link:</h1>
 http://ws.idibu.com/ws/rest/v1/applicants/add-cv?hash=(account`s hash)